Imagine for a second a scenario in which you were simultaneously:

 6. Homemade Soaps

 Beeswax is often added to soap recipes to make the finished soap harder and last longer.
 It should only account for up to 2% of your soap recipe.
-Any more than that and your soap will begin to lose lather.
+Add any more than that and your soap will begin to lose lather.
 Try this spiced essential oil soap.
 My husband loves it!

 7. Baby Products